gary-tran/sing1/README.md

 -   Python3
 -   Spotify Developer Account

+To access the Spotify Web API, you'll need a Spotify Developer account to obtain the required Client ID and Client Secret.

+1. Log in to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) using your existing Spotify account.

+-   If you don’t already have a Spotify account, you can create one at [Spotify's sign up page](https://www.spotify.com/us/signup).

-You will need a Spotify Developer account to obtain the necessary Client ID and Client Secret for accessing the Spotify Web API.
-Follow these instructions to set up your app and get the credentials: [Spotify Developer Apps Guide](https://developer.spotify.com/documentation/web-api/concepts/apps).
+2. Follow these instructions to set up your app and get the credentials: [Spotify Developer Apps Guide](https://developer.spotify.com/documentation/web-api/concepts/apps).

+These credentials are necessary for authenticating your app and interacting with the Spotify Web API.

 ## 🚀 Project Setup